Glenmore Park, New South Wales: Federal Government

 Glenmore Park is located in the electorate of Lindsay.
 The current member is Melissa McIntosh (Lib).
-She was elected in 2019, following the 2019 Federal Election.
+She was elected at the 2019 Australian federal election.

 Sport

 Rugby League

 Glenmore Park's rugby league club is the Glenmore Park Brumbies.
 They play home games at Ched Towns Reserve (Like all other Glenmore Park-based sports clubs), and play in the colours white, maroon and gold.
 Their logo is based on an old Brisbane Broncos logo.

 Football (Soccer)

 Glenmore Park's football club is Glenmore Park FC.
 They play in purple, yellow and white.
 They are the largest football club in the Nepean district as administered by the Nepean Football Association.

 Cricket

 Glenmore Park's cricket club is the Glenmore Park Cricket Club.
 They play in black pants and a silver shirt.

 Netball

 Glenmore Park’s Netball club is the Glenmore Park Netball Club.
 They play in green, blue.
 They play in the Penrith District Netball Association.